TQM: Total Quality Management

 - Proactivity—apply self-determination to assertively control environment;

-- Envision End-Outcome—visualize desired outcome in the present;
+- Envision End-Outcome—visualize the desired outcome in the present;

-- Prioritize—implement prerequisite steps to achieve desired outcome;
+- Prioritize—implement prerequisite steps to achieve the desired outcome;

 - Winner-Mindset—A cooperative, utilitarian effort that considers victory for all involved as deemed vital to interpersonal leadership;

 - Understand First—Seek to first understand others through effective communication, listening, before eliciting understanding from others.

 - Synergize—synchronize collaborative teamwork such that quality engendered from a collective whole efficaciously exceeds the sum of its individual parts.